kristofkruller/weather-app/README.md

 `docker run -p 3050:80 weather-app`

 This command maps the port 80 of the container to port 3050 on your host machine, allowing you to access the application at http://localhost:3050.

+## Usage

+The application allows users to:

+- Search for cities using the search bar.
+- View current weather details including temperature, humidity, wind speed, and more.
+- Add cities to a favorites list for quick access.
+- Navigate to detailed weather views for individual cities.